MOPOLLIKA/lotion/team/README.md

 ## Team Members
 - **CoordinatorPM** (team leader instructions) – manages stages, handles approvals in casual language, and updates session state.
 - **ResearchAgent** – checks viability with Perplexity `perplexity_search` and returns a verdict with citations.
-- **VisualAgent** – shares three branded mockups using OpenAI image generation and keeps the tone laid-back.
+- **VisualAgent** – shares three branded mockups as descriptive briefs (no image calls yet) and keeps the tone laid-back.
 - **ProductAgent** – writes the v1 product spec, BOM, and open questions.
 - **SourcingAgent** – finds ingredients and manufacturers via Perplexity search.